 By underground, the local stations are Mansion House, Blackfriars and Cannon Street on the District and Circle Lines, London Bridge on the Northern and Jubilee Lines, Southwark on the Jubilee Line, and St Paul’s and Bank on the Central Line.
 They are all a 15 minute walk from the theatre.

 Customers arriving by car or taxi can be dropped off outside the main foyer entrance on New Globe Walk.
 Although parking for the general public is not allowed on New Globe Walk or the surrounding area, it is permitted if the driver displays a blue badge.
-There’s an NCP car park at the north side of Southwark Bridge but please note that this closes at 7.00pm on Saturdays and Sundays.
+There’s an NCP car park at the north side of Southwark Bridge which is now open 24 hours a day.

 The Globe also has two parking bays reserved for disabled customers in the stage door car park, to the left of the main entrance, which are allocated on a first come first served basis.
 If you would like to book one of these, please call the Access Line on 020 7902 1409.